dendronhq/dendron-site/vault/dendron.topic.markdown.md

      * Sub bullets
 </details>

-## VSCode Specific Commands
+## VS Code Specific Commands

 ### Markdown Smart Select

-This allows you to expand and shrink selections of markdown using a keyboard shortcut.
+This allows you to expand and shrink selections of Markdown using a keyboard shortcut.

 - Expand: ⌃⇧⌘→
 - Shrink: ⌃⇧⌘←